-In 2015, the committee knew their next big project was to create a consistent look throughout downtown.
-After much brainstorming, the idea of the containers was born.
-The committee knew they had to be easy to maintain, create beautiful focal points year around, able to withstand the elements, be created locally and tie in elements from local artists.
+In 2015, the committee created a consistent look plan throughout downtown by using locally made plant containers.
+They had to be easy to maintain, create beautiful focal points year around, withstand the elements, created locally and tie in elements from local artists.

 The containers were constructed with a SIP (Sub Irrigation Planter) System.
 This SIP holds approximately 4 gallons of water that Public Works fills weekly.
 The SIP System is designed to create a reservoir in the bottom of the planter and which gradually wicks up through the soil to water the roots of the established plants (hand watering from the top was also required after planting until the roots were established).There is also an ‘overflow’ drain so planters don’t just fill up in the case of heavy rainfall.